pingidentity/pingfederate-go-client/configurationapi/docs/Client.md

 `func (o *Client) HasRequireDpop() bool`

 HasRequireDpop returns a boolean if a field has been set.

+### GetRequireOfflineAccessScopeToIssueRefreshTokens

+`func (o *Client) GetRequireOfflineAccessScopeToIssueRefreshTokens() string`

+GetRequireOfflineAccessScopeToIssueRefreshTokens returns the RequireOfflineAccessScopeToIssueRefreshTokens field if non-nil, zero value otherwise.

+### GetRequireOfflineAccessScopeToIssueRefreshTokensOk

+`func (o *Client) GetRequireOfflineAccessScopeToIssueRefreshTokensOk() (*string, bool)`

+GetRequireOfflineAccessScopeToIssueRefreshTokensOk returns a tuple with the RequireOfflineAccessScopeToIssueRefreshTokens field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequireOfflineAccessScopeToIssueRefreshTokens

+`func (o *Client) SetRequireOfflineAccessScopeToIssueRefreshTokens(v string)`

+SetRequireOfflineAccessScopeToIssueRefreshTokens sets RequireOfflineAccessScopeToIssueRefreshTokens field to given value.

+### HasRequireOfflineAccessScopeToIssueRefreshTokens

+`func (o *Client) HasRequireOfflineAccessScopeToIssueRefreshTokens() bool`

+HasRequireOfflineAccessScopeToIssueRefreshTokens returns a boolean if a field has been set.

+### GetOfflineAccessRequireConsentPrompt

+`func (o *Client) GetOfflineAccessRequireConsentPrompt() string`

+GetOfflineAccessRequireConsentPrompt returns the OfflineAccessRequireConsentPrompt field if non-nil, zero value otherwise.

+### GetOfflineAccessRequireConsentPromptOk

+`func (o *Client) GetOfflineAccessRequireConsentPromptOk() (*string, bool)`

+GetOfflineAccessRequireConsentPromptOk returns a tuple with the OfflineAccessRequireConsentPrompt field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOfflineAccessRequireConsentPrompt

+`func (o *Client) SetOfflineAccessRequireConsentPrompt(v string)`

+SetOfflineAccessRequireConsentPrompt sets OfflineAccessRequireConsentPrompt field to given value.

+### HasOfflineAccessRequireConsentPrompt

+`func (o *Client) HasOfflineAccessRequireConsentPrompt() bool`

+HasOfflineAccessRequireConsentPrompt returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)